 The City of Goldsboro Community Relations Department meets with interested citizens, agencies, groups and organizations who wish to discuss and express their concerns and ideas with regards to housing and non-housing needs of Goldsboro's low and moderate-income persons and families.
 The City of Goldsboro's draft of the Annual Action Plan was available for public review and comment from April 5, 2021 to May 7, 2021.
 Advertisements were published in the Goldsboro News Argus on March 10 and March 27-28, 2021, relative to the holding of a March 25, 2021 public meeting, the scheduling of an April 13, 2021 public meeting, and the thirty-day comment and review period.
-A third advertisement will be published by April 16, 2021 relative to scheduling of a May 4, 2021 public hearing.
-Copies of the draft Annual Action Plan will be placed at public access sites such as the desk of the City Receptionist and the office of the City Clerk, both at the City Hall Annex, 200 North Center Street; the Community

-Relations Office at City Hall, 214 North Center Street; the Wayne County Public Library, 1001 East Ash Street; the Goldsboro Housing Authority, 1729 Edgerton Street; and on the City's website at www.goldsboronc.gov.
+A third advertisement was published on April 20, 2021 relative to scheduling of a May 3, 2021 public hearing.
+Copies of the draft Annual Action Plan will be placed at public access sites such as the desk of the City Receptionist and the office of the City Clerk, both at the City Hall Annex, 200 North Center Street; the Community Relations Office at City Hall, 214 North Center Street; the Wayne County Public Library, 1001 East Ash Street; the Housing Authority of the City of Goldsboro, 700 N. Jefferson Avenue; and on the City's website at www.goldsboronc.gov.

-Comments received at the March 25, 2021 and April 13, 2021 public meetings and the May 4, 2021 public hearing will be incorporated into this final 2021-2022 Annual Action Plan.
+Comments received at the March 25, 2021 and April 13, 2021 public meetings and the May 3, 2021 public hearing will be incorporated into the final 2021-2022 Annual Action Plan.
 On March 25, 2021, three citizens provided input regarding the need for a more comprehensive housing needs analysis and targeting CDBG toward housing versus public facilities.
-As of March 31, staff has received one comment from a citizen wishing to purchase a City-owned house.
+As of April 26, staff has received one comment from a citizen wishing to purchase a City-owned house.
+Staff has received three written comments from community organizations.